bakhtos/GoogleAudioSetReformatted/README.md

 **NOTE** Labels come from the [AudioSet ontology](https://research.google.com/audioset/ontology/index.html), which is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), but is not replicated in this repository.

+## Citing this version

+This dataset is also available on Zenodo (https://zenodo.org/record/7096702).
+Please cite that as `Bakhtin.
+(2022).
+Google's Audioset: Reformatted (v1.0.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.7096702`.

 ## References